Blackbird, Starring Jeff Daniels, Closes On Broadway After Great Reviews And Awards Recognition But Middling Box Office.

-Acclaimed Production of David Harrower’s Harrowing Two-Hander
+Acclaimed Broadway Production Of David Harrower’s Harrowing Two-Hander

 Time Out New York called it comfortless, and a reckoning of soiled innocence, praising how it brought the critic to the edge of his seat.
 Deadline called it electrifying, and that after the curtain came down, he felt as spent as the actors.
 The Hollywood Reporter called it a scorching pas de deux, praising the level of gravitas that Daniels brought to the role his second time around.

-Despite Accolades, A Tough Sell at the Box Office
+Despite Accolades, A Tough Sell At The Box Office

 The final week’s box office figures will be reported early next week, which might boost this average slightly.
 Even with two bona fide Hollywood stars – Jeff Daniels and Michelle Williams – it was difficult to attract enough Broadway full price ticketbuyers to be interested in this two-hander drama, set against the competition of glitzy spectacles such as the new Cirque du Soleil show, and high-profile musicals such as Hamilton.

-Nominated for Three Tony Awards
+Nominated For Three Tony Awards

 Blackbird received three Tony Award nominations, including that for Best Revival of a Play.
 In addition, Jeff Daniels received his second Tony Award nomination for Best Performance by a Leading Actor in a Play.
 In 2009, he received his first Tony Award nomination for his performance in Yasmina Reza’s God of Carnage.